U.S. lawmakers see no evidence of terrorism in Malaysia jet crash

 "You have to understand that American intelligence doesn't gear itself to be ready for plane crashes.
 That is not its job.

-Our job is terrorism and missile defense and that kind of thing," she said.
+Our job is terrorism and missile defence and that kind of thing," she said.

 (Reporting by Andrea Shalal; Editing by Jim Loney, Meredith Mazzilli and Bernard Orr)